 Our code of conduct

-- Thy shall always be open minded and ready to listen and learn from others
+- You shall be open minded and ready to listen and learn from others

-- Thy shall feel free to propose, experiment and explain what you have in mind
+- You shall feel free to propose, experiment and explain what you have in mind

-- Thy shall not high-jack, sabotage or ruin the learning experience of other people
+- You shall not high-jack, sabotage or ruin the learning experience of others

-- Thy shall mind your own timebox when facilitating a game so that other sessions can start on time
+- You shall manage your own timebox when facilitating so that other sessions can start on time

-- Thy shall behave appropriately and act as a decent human being
+- You shall behave appropriately and be a decent human being

-- Thy shall be ready to get serious fun and good laughs, and should not be shy about that
+- You shall be ready to get serious fun and good laughs and should try not be shy about that

-To summarize : "Thy shall not be an a**hole".
+To summarize : "You shall not be an a**hole".